Tokichiro0/evogym-grn-thesis/README.md

 The reward & penalty fitness includes:

-- displacement
+- Displacement
-- material diversity bonus
+- Material diversity bonus
-- actuator balance bonus
+- Actuator balance bonus
-- penalty for too few actuators
+- Penalty for too few actuators
-- penalty for invalid morphologies
+- Penalty for invalid morphologies

 The reward fitness does not directly reward body size.